How to Add Social Media Icons to an Email Signature

 However, the most reliable method is through the Business Suite.
 Within the Business Suite, you’ll see a navigation menu on the left side of the screen.
 Click on "Content" under the "Creation" heading.

 Inside the "Content" section, you’ll find several tabs designed to organize your videos.
-You'll see "Uploaded Posts," "Branded content," and the one you're looking for: "Scheduled."
+You'll see "Uploaded Posts," "Branded Content," and the one you're looking for: "Scheduled."
 Click on this tab.

 Success!
 You should now see a list or grid of all the videos you've scheduled to go live.
 You’ll see the thumbnail of each video, its caption, and its scheduled date and time.